pnkjmndhl/coding-notes/django.md

         - !doesnot recopy once files are deleted
     - `findstatic`
         - see where a file comes from

+### adding a superuser
+- `python manage.py createsuperuser`
+    - you'll be prompted to enter userame, email and password for a superuser
+    - use `http://localhost:8000/admin` in your web browser to access the admin page

 ##### notes:
 dont put static files on the `STATIC_ROOT` directory.
 Instead use `STATICFILES_DIRS`